j3channel/StreamElementsWidgets/Channel Points/Slash-Bot/README.md

 ### Timeout Self
 This will time out the user that redeemed the channel point reward.
 As per Twitch's functionality, this will be unable to time out other moderators.

-**Channel Points Name** - Name of the channel points reward to trigger the time-out. *NOTE: Must be written exactly as shown on your Twitch Channel!*
+**Channel Points Name** - The *exact* name of the channel point reward to trigger the time-out. *NOTE: Can be left blank if not required*.

 **Response** - Response to write in chat when the timeout occurs. *NOTE: Can be left blank if not required.*